HussainAther/philosophy/neuro/reductionism.md

 think, reason, and perform similar actions by their functional organization.
 Neuroscientific methods of reasoning and theory need to focus on functional systems with knowledge of minutiae for other significant areas such as for neuropsychiatric disorders.
-Cognitive scientists determine the functional or cognitive theory of mind while neuroscientists figure out the pyhsical devices that instantiate the cognitive "program."
+Cognitive scientists determine the functional or cognitive theory of mind while neuroscientists figure out the physical devices that instantiate the cognitive "program."
 Computational psychology is an autonomous science.
 This line of reasoning runs into issues with the Chinese room argument, as philosopher John Searle articulated, that one can copy intelligent action without interpretation or understanding through a purely functional system.